ningoink/deno-feedly/deno-feedly.js.org/issues/deno-feedly-1.md

 ## Introduction

 When Deno v1.0 released on May 13, 2020, I'm totally obsessed with it.
 More approach to the ideals of Web, TypeScript out of the box, all essential tools in one binary, based on Rust and V8, and a fresh new community...
-All the fashion Web tech I want to deep into are included.
+All the fashion Web tech I want to deep into is included.

 So I began my Deno adventure from that time.
 It seems that writing is something I'm better at.
 I started writing the most basic article about Deno and make some authorized translations into the Chinese Deno community. [@hylerrix/deno-tutorial](https://github.com/hylerrix/deno-tutorial) and [a@hylerrix/awesome-deno-cn](https://github.com/hylerrix/awesome-deno-cn) condensed all my early understanding of Deno.
 Meanwhile, in the whole of 2020, I started to write [@ningowood/open-source-magazine](https://github.com/ningowood/open-source-magazine) in the Chinese community to know the philosophy of Open Source deeper by collecting and sharing news and articles monthly.